7 Keto Foods for Energy and a Productive Afternoon at Work

 So, what are some foods that will address the source of the afternoon crash?
-Here are seven popular options.
+Here are seven popular keto foods for energy.

 Egg yolks are naturally high in omega-3 fatty acids, in addition to vitamin D, protein, and other nutrients.
 Your mother didn’t tell you to eat your breakfast for nothing – getting a full meal in each morning may be the best way to prevent an afternoon crash.

-Unlike many fruits, avocados are particularly high in healthy fats, in addition to Vitamins K, C, and B, and Folate.
+Unlike many fruits, avocados are particularly high in healthy fats, in addition to Vitamins K, C, and B, and Folate and they are an excellent example of one of the keto foods for energy.
 They taste great with eggs and make a great addition to shakes.
 Plus, who can say no to guacamole?

 Oatmeal is a go-to breakfast for millions of Americans – it’s fast, it’s easy, and it leaves you feeling full.
 Unfortunately, since much of that feeling comes from carbs, it doesn’t last long.
 Try substituting flax seeds, chia seeds, and sunflower seeds for the oats to keep feeling full until lunchtime.